What is the Meaning of Virtual Travel: Will Virtual Reality Change Travel Planning?

 Canadians are leaning further into the world of technology and online sources to find forms of entertainment and leisure.

-From online gambling fun at Betmaster Casino to various online classes, and further technological trends, what does the future hold?
+What does the future hold, from online gambling fun at Betmaster Casino to various online classes and technological trends?

 As Kevin Cochran has discovered, we may be looking at a new way of exploring the world through virtual reality trips.